atelierbram/vim-colors_duotones/README.md

 # Duotones Themes for Vim
 Based on [Duotone Themes](http://simurai.com/projects/2016/01/01/duotone-themes/) by [Simurai](http://simurai.com/) for Atom.

+> “DuoTone themes use only 2 hues (7 shades in total).
+It tones down less important parts (like punctuation and brackets) and highlights only the important ones.
+This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”

 Easy clone [Duotones Themes](http://atelierbram.github.io/syntax-highlighting/duotones/ "colorschemes, made with Base16 Builder") for Vim colorschemes, with plugin manager [Pathogen].

 ## Installation